limerobot/limerobot.github.io/_posts/2014-11-23-pardon-our-dust.markdown

 Pardon our dust.
 We're in the process of building a web presence and this is just a place holder site.

 Keep checking back over the next few weeks as we complete our new website.
-For now, you can follow us on Twitter or Facebook by clicking the links below.
+For now, you can follow us on Twitter, Google+, or Facebook by clicking the links below.